actbee/actbee.github.io/_posts/2021-01-13-Why-Hunan-University-Is-Rocking.md

 ### 9.FAST GROWING COMPUTER SCIENCE PROGRAM!

 The CS department here is not in the 1st tire of China, but also it is growing veeeery fast these years.
-Some of the top undergraduate students here go to some famous schools like John Hopkins University, UT Austin, New York University, University of Tokyo, Tsinghua University and Peking University to do their graduate studies!
+Some of the top undergraduate students here go to some famous schools like JHU, UT Austin, NYU, UCL, UTokyo, Tsinghua and Peking University to do their graduate studies!
 Some choose to go to some top tech companies like Microsoft, Amazon, Alibaba, Tencent, Bytedance and Meituan to start their careers!
 So yes, you can surely find some talented students here.
 According to [CSRankings](http://csrankings.org/), it is ranked around 50 in Asia in general, 106 in the world from 2020 to 2021 (FAST GROWING!) , and about 55 in the world for Embedded & real-time systems, and 56 in the world for Design automation.